Cells and Simple Circuits

 Question 13 of 55

-14. Which of the following is NOT among the maintenance procedures of an accumulator?
+14. Which of the following is not among the maintenance procedures of accumulators?

 Question 14 of 55